tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 CMD ["node", "dist/apps/frontend/main.js"]
 ```

-No fancy stuff.
-The first instruction is choose right base image to start with: NodeJS v16 based on lightweight Linux Apline distribution.
-[Dockerhub docker-node](https://hub.docker.com/_/node) shows all the versions and distributions, and it is always helpful to click those links to jump to its Dockerfine definition on the github to get an idea of how its instructions are written.
-The followiing instructions are just: copying the source code, yarn install to install dependencies, prisma generate to generate @prisma/client, nest build to build artifacts (dist folder here).
-Last not the least, the command to run this whole nodejs app: *node dist/apps/frontend/main.js*.
+No fancy stuff here.
+The first instruction is choose right base image to start with: NodeJS v16 based on the lightweight Linux Apline distribution.
+[Dockerhub docker-node](https://hub.docker.com/_/node) shows all the available versions and distributions, and it's always helpful to click on those links to jump to their Dockerfine definitions on Github to get an idea of how their instructions are written.
+The following instructions are simple: copy the source code, run "yarn install" to install dependencies, run "prisma generate" to generate "@prisma/client", run "nest build" to build the artifacts (which will be in the "dist" folder),  and last but not least, run the command to start the whole NodeJS app: *node dist/apps/frontend/main.js*.

 ### Prisma Generate

-​   when you run command *docker build -t frontend-api  -f ./Dockerfile.frontend .* to build image, you would notice an error got thrown at the line -  *RUN yarn prisma generate* :
+​   When you run the command *docker build -t frontend-api  -f ./Dockerfile.frontend .* to build the image, you may notice an error being thrown at the line -  *RUN yarn prisma generate* :

 ![prismaGenerateErr.png](http://d2h13boa5ecwll.cloudfront.net/20220610dockerfile/prismaGenerateErr.png)